grycap/oscar/docs/oscar-cli.md

 ### apply

-Apply a FDL file to create or edit services in clusters.
+Applies a FDL file to create or edit services in clusters.

 ```
 Usage: